 Did you know that there’s another city hiding beneath the city?
 The splendor of buried Naples was another highlight of my recent trip.

-I also visited the Naples Bourbon tunnel, which is very different from the Catacombs but not less interesting.
-The tunnel was commissioned by King Ferdinand II of Bourbon in 1853, at a time of tumults and riots.
+I also visited the Naples Bourbon Tunnel, which is very different from the Catacombs but not less interesting.
+The tunnel was commissioned by King Ferdinand II of Bourbon in 1853, at a time of tumult and riots.
 The underground passageway was due to connect the Royal Palace to the military barracks, close to the sea, allowing the Royal family a rapid and hidden escape route.
 During World War II, the Bourbon Tunnel became a bomb shelter.
 Later, it turned into a dumping area for impounded objects, including cars which are still visible.

-One day in Naples: Practical Information
+One Day in Napoli: Practical Information

 Getting around in Naples